FabioKallina/NoteTakingApp/NoteTakingApp/README.md

 Movie Ratings & Reviews App
-This is a simple movie ratings and reviews app built with HTML, CSS, and Node.js.
+This is a Note Taking App built with HTML, CSS, and Node.js.

 File Structure
 NoteTakingApp/